todiane/corri-construction-p3/README.md

 ## Future Updates

 The program generates an employee number.
 An update of this app would be to link to a Google sheet where the number is saved so that if they returned and entered their name they will be given the same employee number and their past submissions will be listed.

+Contractor can input details of other payments that need to be removed from their pay e.g. student loan or pension.

+## Checks
+Things that the app checks for

+- A name is inputted and not left blank.
+Instructions are given to only use letters to avoid a delay in payment.

+- Profession is chosen from a list of options

+- The dates worked (must be within a two month period) and the number of hours

+- As per Working Time Regulations 1998 a maximum of 13 hours are allowed in a day.
+App checks that no more than 18 hours can be inputted if the dates show only one day was worked.

+- Based on information provided a calculation is made to determine pay before tax and then pay after tax and NI deductions.

 ## Credits